cdzombak/feedbin-auto-archiver/README.md

 ## Motivation

-Someone in the RSS/microblogging ecosystem — I forget who — recently posted something along the lines of “RSS shouldn’t be a source of stress.
+Someone in the microblogging/pro-RSS community — I forget who — recently posted something along the lines of “RSS shouldn’t be a source of stress.
 It’s okay to just mark it all as read and move on.”

 The same is true of podcasts.
-Pocket Casts has an auto-archive feature which is quite configurable on a per-feed basis, and that feature helps me avoid stress during times when I’ve fallen behind on podcasts.
+To help with that, Pocket Casts has an auto-archive feature which is quite configurable on a per-feed basis, and that feature helps me avoid stress during times when I’ve fallen behind on podcasts.

-But with RSS, I find myself hesitant to archive older stuff; I can’t help but worry, “what if there’s something I really should read down there somewhere?”
+With RSS, I find myself hesitant to archive older stuff; I can’t help but worry, “what if there’s something I really should read down there somewhere?”

 So I built this tool.
-It’s designed to be run on a periodic basis (2-4 times per day, maybe).
+It’s designed to be run on a periodic basis (2-4 times per day, perhaps).
 It will mark as read everything in your Feedbin account older than some time period (30 days, by default), and it allows configuring a custom maximum unread “age” per feed.

 ## Requirements